nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Q**: Why can't I delete some tags?<br>
 **A**: Default tags are provided by the application to aid in the learning process and guide you along the way.
 You can, however, add your own tags to any flashcard.
-The deletion of tags exists is to complement this user tagging function, in case you have a change of mind or typed any tag wrongly.
+The deletion of tags exists to complement this user tagging function, in case you have a change of mind or typed any tag wrongly.

 **Q**: I just want to do a short quiz!
 Is there any way to do that?<br>